Regd.No.: 126198/071/072

 Day 27 : Fly to Kathmandu from Bhadarpur and transfer to hotel

-If its overnight at Fickal or Bhirtamode a short drive of an hour to Bhadrapur airport, depending upon the flight time board on the plane for a scenic and awesome panorama of mountains all the way to Kathmandu, which takes about 45 minutes, arriving in Kathmandu domestic terminal, our staff will transfer you back to respective hotels with rest of the afternoon free for shopping or individual activities.
+If it's overnight at Fickal or Bhirtamode a short drive of an hour to Bhadrapur airport, depending upon the flight time board the plane for a scenic and awesome panorama of mountains to Kathmandu, which takes about 45 minutes, arriving in Kathmandu domestic terminal, our staff will transfer you back to respective hotels with rest of the afternoon free for shopping or individual activities.

 Day 28 : International departure homeward bound.

-Last day in Nepal with wonderful memorable time in Himalaya to Kanchejunga’s North & South Base Camps Trek with Team Himalaya and transfer to airport for the flight back home or to respective destination.
+Last day in Nepal with a wonderful memorable time in the Himalayas to Kanchenjunga North & South Base Camps Trek with Team Himalaya and transfer to the airport for the flight back home or to respective destination.

 Not Satisfied with this itinerary?